 i) took note of the information provided by the secretariat on the status of nominations of National Focal Points;

-ii) called upon those Parties, which have not nominated a focal point to date, namely, Italy, Kazakhstan, the Netherlands and Spain, to proceed with the nomination without any delay.
+ii) called upon those Parties, which have not nominated a focal point to date, namely, Italy, Kazakhstan, and the Netherlands, to proceed with the nomination without any delay.

 Item 4.
 Promotion and capacity-building